rhaz96/Case-Study-1/CaseStudy1MarkV1.md

 ![](CaseStudy1MarkV1_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

-# Evaluate for missing data points
+### Evaluate for missing data points

+Before further commenting, the limitations of this data needs pointing out.
+Over 1005 IBU and 62 ABV values are missing - pertinent info that, though unlikely, may impact the magnitude of our results.
+Nevertheless this will be ignored given the breadth of the dataset.

 ```r